mariapena22/ADM_HW5/README.md

 #### main_.ipynb
 Jupyter notebook that contains all the answers of the Functionalities and Visualization questions and Algorithmic Question.

-#### .csv files containing all the data that is used in the notebook.
+#### .csv files
+Files containing all the data that is used in the notebook.